Skip to main content

 • Has anyone tried to fix this before?

-You will be contacted by early September with further instructions if your problem has been selected to be showcased in our 'Problems Expo' during BMJ Future Health event on 19 - 20 November.
+You will be contacted by mid September with further instructions if your problem has been selected to be showcased in our 'Problems Expo' during BMJ Future Health Conference on 6 - 7 November.

 Submit your problem